Hervar77/infinity-doc/mkdocs/api/infinity.os.md

 Values:

 - intelX86: `0`
-  >stands for the x86 processor architecture family
+  >Stands for the x86 processor architecture family.

 - intelX64: `1`
-  >stands for the x64 processor architecture family
+  >Stands for the x64 processor architecture family.

 - arm32: `2`
-  >stands for the 32-bit ARM processor architecture family
+  >Stands for the 32-bit ARM processor architecture family.

 - arm64: `3`
-  >stands for the 64-bit ARM processor architecture family
+  >Stands for the 64-bit ARM processor architecture family.

 Example: